 You could spend a lifetime exploring the upper Buffalo National River on foot, with something beautiful and inspiring to discover around nearly every bend in the trail.
-However, if we had to narrow it down to a handful of trails to recommend to someone just becoming acquainted with Buffalo River country, these are the ones we'd have to suggest if pressed for an answer.
+However, if we had to narrow it down to a handful of trails to recommend to someone just becoming acquainted with Buffalo River country, these are the ones we'd highly recommend!

 Thank you for joining us in our ongoing effort to pick up litter along Buffalo National River trails.
 Every water bottle, gum wrapper and cigarette matters!
 Pet Owners: Please note that the National Park Service does not permit pets on trails within the park.
 Pets are, however, permitted in campgrounds on a leash and you may float with your pet.